johannpires/Weather-Forecast-App/README.md

 # Weather Forecast App

 ## Overview
 This is a Weather Forecast iOS app fully developed in Swift using UIKit framework and integrated with Open Weather API.

+## Purpose
+This app is designed to offer users a straightforward and intuitive way to access weather forecasts.
+Built on the robust UIKit framework, the app delivers a smooth user experience while leveraging the OpenWeather API to fetch real-time weather data.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->